datacarpentry/astronomy-python/_episodes/03-transform.md

 ---
-title: "Plotting and Pandas"
+title: "Plotting and Tabular Data"
 teaching: 65
 exercises: 20

 questions:
-- "How do we make scatter plots in Matplotlib?
-How do we store data in a Pandas `DataFrame`?"
+- "How do we manipulate Astropy `Tables`?
+How do we make scatter plots in Matplotlib?
+How do we store data in a Pandas `DataFrame`?
+How do we save a workflow into a reusable function?"

 objectives:
 - "Select rows and columns from an Astropy `Table`."